davisjam/davisjam.github.io/_pages/join-lab.md

 If I don’t respond after five business days, feel free to send a follow-up email.
 But double-check that you followed the instructions!
 Your email might not have made it into the right folder.

+## Minimum requirements

+Applicants should have appropriate technical skills, and enough time.
+Some guidelines:

+- **Technical skills**:
+ Much of my research involves prototyping and system-building.
+ You'll need good fundamentals to make a contribution.
+ If you are not yet fluent in any programming language, please take time to develop fluency before you contact me.
+- **Time**:
+ Research does not happen overnight!
+ If you are an undergraduate, know that my most successful undergraduate researchers join the lab early, work often, and stay involved for a long time.
+ Contributing meaningfully to the collection of human knowledge (i.e., research) will require you to master cutting-edge knowledge and techniques.

+It is not my intention to discourage applicants, but I want you to be ready to be challenged.

 ## General instructions

 I believe that anyone with a will to learn can succeed in research, but to help me understand how you might fit into the team I would like to know: